 Facing Misdemeanor Charges in Las Vegas, Nevada

-In Nevada a misdemeanor is any crime that has a punishment of 6 months in jail or less.
+Under Nevada law, a misdemeanor is a criminal charge.
+Generally, a misdemeanor is any crime that has a punishment of 6 months or less in jail and can carry fees and fines that total thousands of dollars.

 A gross misdemeanor is any crime that has a punishment less than a year but more than 6 months in jail.